Bridge to Terabithia (2007 film): Development

-The film was directed by Nickelodeon's Rugrats co-creator and former Hanna-Barbera animator Gábor Csupó, who was first recommended for the job by Walden Media President Cary Granat.
+The film was directed by Nickelodeon's Rugrats co-creator and ex-Hanna-Barbera animator Gábor Csupó, who was first recommended for the job by Walden Media President Cary Granat.
 Although Csupó had never worked on a live-action film before, it "didn't worry Granat in the least".
 Csupó stated that he was interested in making the film because he "had the ambition to do a live-action film for a long time", but that he "didn't like anything until I read this book".
 He described the book as "beautiful" and said that it "moved [him]".
 Bridge to Terabithia was cinematographer Michael Chapman's final film before his retirement.
 Chapman mentioned in the film's DVD commentary that he retired after shooting this film because he wanted his last film to be a good one; "this is such a beautiful story, and it's exactly the kind of movie I want to do at this time in my life".

+The film was originally placed in development at 20th Century Fox, following a five-picture deal between the company and Walden in July 2004.
+However, in January 2006, Walden announced that the film would be instead co-produced with Walt Disney Pictures, while Summit Entertainment would handle international sales.